kwakzalver/zigtris/README.md

 ## Font

-The default is a [JetBrainsMono](https://github.com/JetBrains/JetBrainsMono) variant.
+The default is a [Recursive Mono Casual](https://github.com/arrowtype/recursive) variant.
 Simply replace `./assets/font.ttf`, then recompile to change it.

 ## Colors